-The fact we can follow the classical proof of Hanf's theorem essentially unmodified emphasises that the real interest is in the condition within the theorem, a thought we return to in Section~\ref{sec:queries}.
-As an immediate first step we note that it implies another form of locality, due to Fagin, Stockmeyer and Vardi \cite{FaginStockmeyerVardi94:monadicNPcoNP}. \begin{defi} Let $A$ be a well-connected residuated lattice.
+The fact we can follow the classical proof of Hanf's theorem essentially unmodified emphasises that the real interest is in the condition within the theorem.
+We will return to this idea in more detail in Section~\ref{sec:queries}.
+For now, as an immediate first step we note that it implies another form of locality, due to Fagin, Stockmeyer and Vardi \cite{FaginStockmeyerVardi94:monadicNPcoNP}. \begin{defi} Let $A$ be a well-connected residuated lattice.
 Let $M,N$ be finite $\CP$-models over $A$.
-We write $M\leftrightarrows_{r} N$ iff for each isomorphism type $\tau$ of $\CP\cup\{c\}$-structures the number of elements of $M$ and $N$ with $r$-sphere type $\tau$ is the same. \end{defi} \begin{rem} By remark \ref{rem:isotypes} this condition is equivalent to there being a bijection $f\colon M\rightarrow N$ such that for all $m\in M$ $(B(r,\bar{m}),\bar{m})\isom B(r,f(\bar{m})),f(\bar{m})$. \end{rem}
+We write $M\leftrightarrows_{r} N$ iff for each isomorphism type $\tau$ of $\CP\cup\{c\}$-models the number of elements of $M$ and $N$ with $r$-sphere type $\tau$ is the same. \end{defi} \begin{rem} By remark \ref{rem:isotypes} this condition is equivalent to there being a bijection $f\colon M\rightarrow N$ such that for all $m\in M\ B(r,\bar{m}),\bar{m}\isom B(r,f(\bar{m})),f(\bar{m})$. \end{rem}